 The Afghan Independent Media Consortium:

-Public media wing recently led a substantial initiative; the creation of the Afghan Independent Media Consortium together with Pajhwok Afghan News and Saba Media Organization.
-Opened to all independent media, at its current stage, the Consortium means almost 60 radios, TV broadcasting facilities in 11 provinces, the main Afghan news provider, Killid’s 3 magazines and 3 websites.
-TKG and the Consortium constantly build partnerships with NGOs, research centers and think-tanks working on the access to justice and human rights, ownership building through surveying the implementation of reconstruction projects, peace-building work throughout the country etc.
+The public media wing recently led a substantial initiative; the creation of the Afghan Independent Media Consortium together with Pajhwok Afghan News and Saba Media Organization.
+Opened to all independent media, at its current stage, the Consortium means almost 60 radios, TV broadcasting facilities in 11 provinces, the main Afghan news provider, Killid’s 3 magazines, and 3 websites.
+TKG and the Consortium constantly build partnerships with NGOs, research centers, and think-tanks working on the access to justice and human rights, ownership building through surveying the implementation of reconstruction projects, peace-building work throughout the country, etc.

 The Killid Group (TKG):